Chamovskikh Jewellery House

 The world's largest country by territory with 144 million consumers and growing premium market segments, combining Soviet industrial legacy with revived appreciation for traditional craftsmanship, cultural authenticity, and domestic production.

-Massive transcontinental market with sophisticated urban consumers and rich cultural heritage, where founder-led brands in specialty foods, natural beauty, and traditional crafts leverage regional diversity and premiumization trends.
+Massive transcontinental market with sophisticated urban consumers and rich cultural heritage, where founder-owned brands in specialty foods, natural beauty, and traditional crafts leverage regional diversity and premiumization trends.

 Interactive map showing brand locations across the Global South.
 Use proximity search, view regional clusters, and explore nearby brands.